What Are Healing and Recovery Peptides?

 How does TB-500's size compare to other research peptides?

-TB-500 contains 43 amino acids in its full form, making it significantly larger than Epitalon (4 amino acids) and BPC-157 (15 amino acids).
-This larger size corresponds to a molecular weight of approximately 4964 Daltons.
-However, research applications often use fragments containing the active LKKTETQ sequence rather than the full-length peptide.
+TB-500 contains 43 amino acids in its full form, approximately 4964 Daltons — significantly larger than Epitalon (4 amino acids, ~390 Da) and BPC-157 (15 amino acids, ~1419 Da).
+Research applications frequently use fragments containing the active LKKTETQ sequence rather than the full-length peptide, reducing the molecular weight substantially while preserving the primary actin-binding function.

 Why is Epitalon composed of only four amino acids?

-Epitalon's tetrapeptide structure represents the minimal functional sequence derived from the larger epithalamin protein found in pineal tissue.
-The Ala-Glu-Asp-Gly sequence was determined through research to contain the essential elements for cellular interaction.
-This small size facilitates efficient laboratory handling while maintaining the hypothesized biological activity observed in research settings.
+Epitalon's tetrapeptide structure represents the minimal functional sequence derived from the larger Epithalamin protein found in pineal tissue.
+Research identified Ala-Glu-Asp-Gly as the essential sequence elements for cellular interaction while maintaining the properties documented in the full epithalamin protein.
+The small size facilitates efficient laboratory handling — solubility is straightforward, analytical characterization is simple, and cellular uptake in in vitro models is documented in the published literature.

 What research applications are most common for these peptides?

-BPC-157 research focuses on connective tissue biology and growth factor interactions.
-TB-500 studies emphasize cellular migration, wound healing, and cytoskeletal dynamics.
+BPC-157 research focuses on connective tissue biology and growth factor signaling.
+TB-500 studies examine cell migration dynamics, wound healing endpoints, and cytoskeletal organization.
 Epitalon investigations center on cellular aging markers, telomerase activity, and oxidative stress parameters.
-Each peptide serves distinct research niches while contributing to broader peptide biology understanding.
+Each peptide serves a distinct mechanistic niche — selection should be based on which signaling axis or cellular process is under investigation.

 How do researchers verify peptide authenticity?